mirceaiscoding/PROG_JOC/README.md

 You may see an empty scene..
 To open a scene go to the `Scenes` folder and double click on a scene.

+‼️ IMPORTANT: Change the display from `Free aspect` to `Full HD` in order to see the game and the UI as intended.

 ## Contributing

 Follow these steps: